LashawnFofung/Super-Heroes-Analysis-Project/Results/Advanced Queries.md

   - <b>Individual Deviations and Percentages:</b> By combining individual `Weight` with these calculated window averages, we derive metrics showing how an individual hero's weight stands relative to their group's average (e.g., `Wt_Dv_Pub_Avg for deviation`, `Wt_Pct_of_Race_Avg` for percentage of race average).

   - <b>Data Cleaning (</b>`WHERE` <b>clause):</b> Crucially, the query filters out placeholder values (`-99.0`) and `NULL` values from the `Weight` column to ensure that all average calculations are accurate and based only on valid weight data.

+<b>Results:</b>

+The query produces a rich dataset where each row represents an individual superhero, augmented with several comparative average weight metrics.
+This allows for detailed insights into weight distributions, identifying how specific heroes or groups (publishers, genders, races) align with or deviate from various average benchmarks.